Skip to main content

 Written by CiviPlus Helpdesk

-Updated over a week ago
+Updated over 2 weeks ago

 Overview

 CiviRules is an automation tool, accessible to administrators, that allows the setting up of tasks or actions that the system will run automatically, when triggered by specific conditions.
+This is very useful for the automation of tasks that should always happen under certain conditions.

 Examples will help to illustrate how CiviRules could be useful for your workflows.